Wilderness at the Smokies: Spring Break Family Fun

 Our family loves to create experiences, memories, and traditions.
 It’s important to us to not just give our kids “things” but instead to invest in nurturing relationships within our family.
 One way to do this is by getting away as a family just to focus on spending time together.
 A couple of weeks ago we went to Pigeon Forge on a mini getaway for Spring Break and had an absolute blast.
 One of our favorite places to stay is Wilderness at the Smokies.
 With kids of varying ages, it’s not always easy to find a place that offers fun for the entire family.
 However, Wilderness at the Smokies offers fun for everyone with an indoor adventure park and an indoor/outdoor waterpark.
 Plus, with a family of 6, the accommodations are roomy for our entire family.

 We stayed in two adjoining rooms.
-The first part of the room was a hotel room, with pull out couch, full bathroom, and mini kitchen area with a stovetop and mini fridge.
+The first part of the room was a hotel room, with a pull-out couch, a full bathroom, and a mini kitchen area with a stovetop and mini-fridge.
 Both of the big kids got their own beds, and a portal crib was provided for our two yr old.

-The hotel room adjoined to a studio type suite complete with a full bathroom, full kitchen, fireplace, couch, and a Murphy bed.
+The hotel room is adjoined to a studio-type suite complete with a full bathroom, full kitchen, fireplace, couch, and a Murphy bed.
 I can’t believe I missed getting a pic of the sofa area and fireplace.
-Chalk it up to getting a lot of people settled who were itching to get to the waterpark.
+Chalk it up to getting a lot of people settled who was itching to get to the waterpark.
 This accommodation was a great option for our family since everyone had their own space to sleep, and we weren’t right on top of each other.

 Although we had vacationed at Wilderness at the Smokies before we had never taken advantage of the 25,000 sq. ft. indoor, dry family adventure center, Adventure Indoor Forest.
 The Adventure Forest provides unlimited admission with All Day, and All Stay passes.